We all remember bouncing on traditional trampolines as kids.

 It used to be far too easy to land on a trampoline's springs, which would then pinch your skin or quickly burn you on contact if they'd been in the sun all day.

 So, many people are now seeking a safer alternative for their children – one without the hazardous springs they remember.
 Here at Vuly, we have made safety the primary concern of all Vuly trampolines.
 We use the best technology for both our spring and springless trampolines, minimising impact, protecting joints and ensuring bouncers are fully enclosed.
+The spring free trampoline experience is much better!

 The rust, wear and tear, and missing springs on products of old were unsightly and made people despise the haphazard look of their backyard trampoline.
 It seemed as though the logical remedy to this situation was a trampoline without springs, but there have been many advancements in backyard trampolines to combat these issues.